 Adapted from the British Dietetic Association Food Fact Sheet.

-Whilst most foods can be given to your baby – there are a few foods that shouldn’t be given to your baby, including honey, cow’s milk (as a drink), runny eggs and whole nuts.
-Honey and cow’s milk are fine from 12 months, but eggs should always be well-cooked to minimise risk of food poisoning.
+While most foods are fine, there are a few foods that shouldn’t be given to your baby, including honey, cow’s milk (as a drink) and whole nuts.
+Honey and cow’s milk are fine from 12 months and if eggs are served runny, they should always have the Lion Mark.
 Whole nuts are a choking risk, but ground nuts (such as peanut butter) can be given safely unless your child has an allergy to nuts.
 Other foods to be careful about include salt and sugar: don’t add any salt or sugar to foods for your baby, and it’s a good idea to limit these for the whole family too.

 Very few children develop a food allergy, but it’s important to introduce those foods which might cause an allergic reaction after they reach six months.
 The foods most likely to trigger a reaction are cow’s milk, eggs, wheat, gluten, nuts, peanuts, seeds, fish and shellfish, and these should be introduced in small amounts one at a time so that any reaction can be quickly spotted.

-If you have a family history of allergy, eczema, asthma or hay fever, mention it to your GP or health visitor, and you may need to be careful when first giving your baby peanut-containing foods.
+If you have a family history of allergy, eczema, asthma or hay fever, mention it to your GP or health visitor, and you may need to be careful when first giving your baby foods that contain peanuts.
 Even if you think that your baby has a reaction to certain foods, don’t simply avoid foods without the advice of a health professional, or your baby might not get all of the nutrients he needs.

 For more information, read our guide on allergies in children with advice from Allergy UK.